+Authors [[fix this up a bit]]: Gerstein lab, Khurana lab, inigo lab, getz lab, ....
+XXX lab....
+Corresponding author: Mark Gerstein

 Summary

-This is a unique study which evaluate impact of each variant in a cancer including passengers to decipher the overall functional burdening of different genomic elements in cancer genome.
+This study evaluates the impact of each variant in a cancer genome including passengers to decipher the overall functional burdening of different genomic elements.

 Overall functional impact distribution of PCAWG SNVs shows that in addition to high impact drivers and low-impact passengers there are group of medium impact passengers variants.

-We observed that the functional burdening relates to the underlying signature and thus different signatures contribute to the functional burdening to different extent.
+We observed that the functional burdening relates to the underlying mutational signature and thus different signatures contribute to the functional burdening to different extent.

-we observed that burdening is non-random in terms of the functional subsystems and for different categories of genes.
+We observed that burdening is non-random in terms of effecting different functional subsystems and for different categories of genes.

-we find that functional burdening varies based on subclonal architecture and further can be related to survivability of patients.
+we find that functional burdening varies based on subclonal architecture (ie early v late mutations) and further can be related to survivability of patients.

 Finally, we speculate on how the differential burdening might be related to both weak positive and negative selection during tumor evolution.

+This paper is targeted at the journal Nature.

 To a first approximation, all clinically significant consequences of genomic variants in cancer are mediated through their functional impact, such as changes in gene expression or gene activity.
 Certain key alterations in tumor genome, often identified through the detection of strong signals of positive selection on individual variants, have been shown to play pivotal role in tumor progression.
-Although a typical tumor has thousands of genomic variants, yet very few of these (<5/tumor1) are thought to drive tumor growth.
-The remaining variants, termed passengers, represent the overwhelming majority of the variants in cancer genomes, and their functional consequences are poorly understood.
+Although a typical tumor has thousands of genomic variants, very few of these (<5/tumor1) are thought to drive tumor growth.
+The remaining variants, often termed passengers, represent the overwhelming majority of the variants in cancer genomes, and their functional consequences are poorly understood.
 Furthermore, the bulk of these passengers fall within noncoding regions of the genome, making these the main product of whole-genome sequencing of tumors.
-Recent studies have proposed that some passenger variants may impact tumor cell biology along a range of dimensions and weakly affect tumor cell fitness by promoting (latent driver variants 2,3) or inhibiting (deleterious passengers4) tumor growth.
-If there are indeed any yet-unidentified weak latent driver mutations buried among the nominal passenger variants, or if there are any passenger variants that are deleterious to tumor cell fitness, we would expect their effects to be mediated through their functional impact on tumor cell biology.
+Recent studies have proposed that some passenger variants may impact tumor cell biology along a range of dimensions and weakly affect tumor cell fitness by promoting or inhibiting tumor growth (latent driver variants 2,3) (deleterious passengers4).